2013-2019 Ford Escape: engines, fuel economy, 4WD system, pros and cons, problems

 Pros: Sporty looks, solid feel, easy access, competent handling, modern, upscale interior, strong 2.0L EcoBoost engine.

-As of May 2019, we found 626 complaints for the 2013 Escape engine at the NHTSA website.
+Ford Escape problems: As of May 2019, we found 626 complaints for the 2013 Escape engine on the NHTSA website.
 The majority of complaints are related to the 1.6L engine stalling and overheating.
 Ford issued the recall 13S12 to address the issue.
 Read more in this Consumer Reports article.
 Given that many 1.6L engine problems are caused by overheating, it's important to keep the engine coolant at the proper level and having the vehicle checked out if the overheating warning pops up or if there are any signs of leaking coolant.
 Some Escape owners reported that the 1.6L engine overheats even after the recall, see this thread at the FordEscape.org forum.

 The recall 14S17 addressed the problem with the wiring harness in the 2.0L GTDI engine of the 2013-2014 Escape that can cause various driveability problems including stalling.
 Check for recalls at the NHTSA website.